coldstar1993/mina-zkapp-e2e-testing/README.md

 Totally, Run these Unit Tests in sequence will cost 40mins almost locally, and 60mins almost On Berkeley.

 * Membership.test.ts【**!!NOTE: cost almost 10mins Locally, 20 mins on Berkeley & 4G memory resource**】
-  	* CHECK tx should fail when store an existing user
-	* CHECK tx should succeed when store an non-existing user
+  	* CHECK tx should succeed when store an non-existing user, AND fail when store an existing user

-* XTokenContract.test.ts【**!!NOTE: cost almost 20mins Locally, at least 120 mins on Berkeley & 8G memory resource**】
+* XTokenContract.test.ts【**!!NOTE: cost almost 80mins Locally, at least 120 mins on Berkeley & 8G memory resource**】
 	* CHECK tx should succeed when purchase tokens by an non-existing user, but should fail when purchase by an existing user
-  	* CHECK tx should fail when purchase tokens with EXCEEDING precondition.network.blockchainLength
-  	* CHECK tx should fail when purchase tokens when EXCEEDING maximum purchasing amount
+	* CHECK tx should fail when purchase tokens when EXCEEDING maximum purchasing amount AND CHECK tx should fail when purchase tokens with EXCEEDING precondition.network.blockchainLength
 	* CHECK tx should fail when purchase tokens when (totalAmountInCirculation + purchasingAmount) > SUPPLY
-  	* CHECK if (timing-lock Mina balance when totalAmountInCirculation == SUPPLY) AND (Mina of 'cliffAmount' cannot be transferred before 'cliffTime')
+	* CHECK if (timing-lock Mina balance when totalAmountInCirculation == SUPPLY) AND (Mina of 'cliffAmount' can be transferred after 'cliffTime')
 	* CHECK if one can ONLY vote for ONE time To Process Rest Tokens AND rollup VoteNotes by reducing Actions
 	* CHECK transfer custom tokens with proof authorization
-	* CHECK transfer custom tokens with holders' signature
-	* CHECK burn custom tokens by holders' signature
-	* CHECK 'setDelegate' with Permission.proof cannot be set with Signature authorization
+	* CHECK 'Delegate' cannot be set by Signature auth
+	* CHECK 'Burn' custom token

 * VoteDelegateContract.test.ts【**!!NOTE: cost almost 30mins Locally, at least 50 mins on Berkeley & 8G memory resource**】
   	* CHECK all members (recursively) votes to set delegate